 In an article on Texassports.com Sheretta Jones discusses Coach Beverly Kearney's rehab from a car accident .

 "being under Coach Kearney's tutelage has been another plus for Jones.
 Sheretta has watched Kearney diligently work her way back to independence after Kearney was involved in a December tragic car accident during Jones' freshman year.
 That crash took the lives of two of the five passengers in the car, and Kearney faced months and years of rehabilitation from a spinal injury and paralysis."

 For Jones, Kearney was one of her largest sources of motivation.

 "Coach Kearney is inspiration.
 She was one of the main reasons I came to Texas, because I enjoyed her coaching style and I liked the program she had developed here at UT," Jones remarked.

 "Since her accident, we've all been behind her in her recovery, but for her to be as emotionally and physically stable as she is, coming back after what she's been through, it just makes us want to aspire to different, or higher, heights.
 When someone has gone through something like that, you can't complain about what you're going through because someone else is feeling worse than you are, every day."

-Beverly says she experienced tremendous successes and challenges throughout her tenure but nothing can ever match the pure joy of coaching in our first seasons.
-The young ladies who were at Texas when she first arrived helped to set the frame work for teams that would follow.
+Beverly says she experienced tremendous successes and challenges throughout her tenure but nothing can ever match the pure joy of coaching in her first seasons.
+The young ladies who were at Texas when she first arrived helped to set the framework for teams that would follow.

 1994 Coach Beverly Kearney pending